 When your hosting is shared, then one server will store or host information about multiple sites, and it will be responsible for providing all this info to browsers or users.

 It is contrary to how dedicated hosting works because in dedicated hosting, one server stores or hosts only one website.

 Who Would use Shared Hosting?

 Now that you have learned about shared hosting and how it works, it is time to see who would use this type of hosting.
+Web hosting companies offer many different plans so it can get confusing.
 To understand who should buy a shared hosting plan or not, we review the benefits.

 Shared hosting plans provide a low-cost option for individuals and businesses who are just starting out.
 Inexpensive shared hosting starts at less than $10 monthly, making it an accessible investment for those with limited resources or just starting a website.